EnzoBnl/enzobnl/spark.md

 See `BypassMergeSortShuffleWriter` which relies on `DiskBlockObjectWriter` & `BlockManager`

 ### Exchanges planning (SQL)
-Exchange are carefully optimized done only if necessary:
+Exchange are carefully optimized by Catalyst and are ordered to be as cheap as pos:

 ```scala
 spark.conf.set("spark.sql.autoBroadcastJoinThreshold", 1)